Epsom Salts Monorail: Remains

 The monorail was disassembled for scrap in the late 1930s.
 Only some A frames remained.
 The largest part of the monorail is now in a restricted area of the China Lake Naval Weapons Center "B" Range.
-The mine, however, is inside the Death Valley National Park and accessible via the Fort Irwin Army Base near Tecopa.
+The mine, however, is inside the Death Valley National Park and accessible via the Fort Irwin National Training Center near Tecopa.

 The sidings of the Trona Railway can be reached by an unsurfaced track from California Highway 178.
 If carriages are parked on the sidings, these are easy to spot.
 There are some concrete foundations and ruins of houses in the area.